 [TODO: Refer the great example of Xtreme Collaboration invented at NASA, which was very effective at eliminating wait states.
 It required minimal presence: one afternoon in a warroom environment, and multiple weeks of distributed collaboration before that.]

-9. Educate remote collaboration experts
+6.8.
+Educate and hire distributed collaboration experts

 This manual might seem like a long collection of rules to follow.
 That is not the case: these are best practices that one would follow voluntarily in order to (collectively) unlock great, enjoyable distributed collaboration in an organization.
-They will only appear as rules to those who don’t understand why these are the best practices – that is, to the novice.
+They will only appear as rules to those who don’t understand why these are best practices – that is, to the novice.

 So to support voluntary and enthusiastic adoption of these best practices, invest into educating all collaborators of the organization to become more and more experts in distributed collaboration.